nesrak1/AssetsTools.NET/README.md

 It is recommended to use `AssetsManager` for most cases unless you only need to read/write one assets file and it's a simple task.

-To load an assets, you can use `LoadAssetsFile(string assetPath, bool loadDependencies)` to get an `AssetsFileInstance`:
+To load an assets file, you can use `LoadAssetsFile(string assetPath, bool loadDependencies)` to get an `AssetsFileInstance`:

 ```cs
 var am = new AssetsManager();